PrincetonUniversity/software_testing/02_unittest/README.md

 >>> import unittest
 ```

-The idea to unit testing is to write test code in a separate file for a given source code unit.
+It is a good idea to write unit test code in a separate file for a given source code unit.
 If the tests run successfully then you will have more confidence in the source code.

 ## Example